jsreport/docs/docs/scheduling.md

 > Schedule a reoccurring background job rendering specific report template

-##Basics
+## Basics
 Every report rendering time plan is specified by the report template and [CRON expression](http://crontab.org/) identifying time occurrence.
 To create a rendering time plan you need to create and enable `Schedule` entity from the jsreport studio or API.
 When a `Schedule` is enabled you can veriffy `NextRun` property and every time rendering is done you can also download output report from the studio or API entity `Task`.

 `Scheduling` requires and heavily relies on [scripts](/learn/scripts) and [reports](/learn/reports) extension.
 Where reports are used to store rendering output and scripts are usually used to fetch input data and send the result.

 Common use case for `scheduling` extension can be daily sending summary report.
 Where`schedule` report template will define document with summary tables and charts.
 Script will fetch input data before rendering and afterwards sends report by mail or upload result to external service.

-##CRON expression
+## CRON expression

 CRON expression is unix standard for specifying time occurrence.
-It is a string which consists from 6 segments.
+It is a string which consists from 5 or 6 segments.

 1. Seconds: 0-59
 2. Minutes: 0-59
 3. Hours: 0-23
 4. Day of Month: 1-31
-5. Months: 0-11
+5. Months: 1-12
-6. Day of Week: 0-6
+6. Day of Week: 0-7

 Every segment identifies particular unit.
 In every segment you can use also wildcard `*`,  interval (1-5) and steps (*/5).